 Is Paid Parental Leave Taxable?
 YES, paid parental leave is taxable income.
 How much is taken out really depends on the circumstances of your leave arrangement and who is making your payments.
-In 2018-19, paid parental leave is $719.35 a week and paid through your normal payroll by your employer or directly through Centrelink.
+In 2018-19, paid parental leave was $719.35 a week and paid through your normal payroll by your employer or directly through Centrelink.
+(2019-20 it will be $740.60 per week.)

 Paid by your employer